ARM-software/astc-encoder/Docs/Building.md

 git submodule update
 ```

-To build unit tests add `-DUNITTEST=ON` to the CMake command line when
+To build unit tests add `-DASTCENC_UNITTEST=ON` to the CMake command line when
 configuring.

 To run unit tests use the CMake `ctest` utility from your build directory after